phusion/traveling-ruby/TUTORIAL-3.md

 ## Conclusion

+Congratulations, you've reached the end of the tutorial set and you've now learned all the basics of Traveling Ruby!
 You can download the end result of this tutorial at https://github.com/phusion/traveling-ruby-native-extensions-demo.

+Next, you may want to read [Reducing the size of your Traveling Ruby packages](REDUCING_PACKAGE_SIZE.md).